-Statistical Analysis

-The minimum number of participants was predetermined by power analysis (GPower software ver.
-3.1.9.4; Heinrich-Heine-Universität Düsseldorf, Düsseldorf, Germany) as 85 with α = 0.05 and power (1- β) = 0.80.
-Considering possible exclusions from the study, we aimed to involve 90 students to the study and finalized the study with 87 participants.
+Statistical Analysis: The minimum number of participants was predetermined by power analysis (G\Power software ver.
+3.1.9.4; Heinrich-Heine-Universität Düsseldorf, Düsseldorf, Germany) as 85 with $\alpha$ = 0.05 and power (1- $\beta$ ) = 0.80, considering possible exclusions from the study we aimed to involve 90 students to the study and finalized the study with 87 participants.

-The obtained data were analyzed using the SPSS 23.0 data analysis software by a biostatistician who is blinded for the study.
-The distribution of the data was determined with the Shapiro-Wilks test and the normally distributed variables were evaluated with the student's t-test between groups.
+The obtained data were analyzed using SPSS 23.0 data analysis software by a biostatistician who is blinded for the study.
+The distribution of the data was determined with the Shapiro-Wilks test and the normally distributed variables were evaluated with the Student's t-test between groups.
 Mann-Whitney U test was employed for data that did not show normal distribution.
 Regression analysis was used to determine the relationship between sleep quality and life satisfaction with other variables.
-Pearson correlation was employed for the pairwise relation between parameters, and p<0.05 was considered statistically significant.
+Pearson correlation was employed for the pairwise relation between parameters.
+P<0.05 was considered statistically significant.